YunkaiUF/SPERO/README.md

 # SPERO
 SPERO(Simultaneous Power/EM Side-channel RASC and oscilloscope dataset) is a side-channel dataset follows the format and structure of the popular side-channel attack dataset called ASCAD.
-As shown in Figure,
+The structure of SPERO is shown below,

 ![dataset (3)](https://github.com/YunkaiUF/SPERO/assets/126429160/5d8b6b96-b11d-4ad4-a195-d5ceea74d36e)